mckfarm/metagenomics/README.md

 - Available as a Quest module, load in using `module load checkm/1.0.7`

 8) Annotate the genome for potential functional roles using [**prokka**](https://github.com/tseemann/prokka) or [**kegg**](https://www.genome.jp/kegg/)
 - So far I've used prokka, which is installed in the group Quest node.
-I think I've updated it properly, but some versions may have issues with the current perl version or the tbl2asn package within prokka.
-Couldn't figure out the perl version issue, but it would be good to check back in with the repo to see if it gets fixed in the next update.
-The tbl2asn issue can be fixed by installing [tbl2asn-forever](https://anaconda.org/bioconda/tbl2asn-forever) through conda.
+I had some issues previously with the current perl version and tbl2asn package within prokka.
+I think the issue is resolved now, but you may need to install a fresh version of prokka if you run into issues.
 - Load in these dependencies from Quest
 &nbsp;&nbsp;`module load python/anaconda3.6`
 &nbsp;&nbsp;`module load perl`